What Courses Are Required?

 The University offers several scholarships and awards to incoming freshmen and all undergraduates.
 For more information, go to Scholarships.

 A chapter of Phi Alpha Theta, the international history honor society for undergraduate and graduate students, is active on campus.
-The Department publishes an annual journal, the Southern Historian, which serves as a forum for undergraduate and graduate student articles and book reviews.
+The Department publishes two serial journals, the Southern Historian, which serves as a forum for graduate student articles and book reviews, and the Crimson Historical Review, a forum for undergraduate original research and reviews.

 Mailing Address: Box 870212, Tuscaloosa, AL 35487-0212.